-- 6.11.1 Alterations to the features and details of entrances, porches and balconies of contributing properties shall conserve the legibility of the primary structure's architectural style and typology. - (a) Historic wood railings, balustrades and columns that are part of entrances, porches, and balconies that reflect the architectural character of the contributing property should be conserved, where they exist.
+6.11.1 Alterations to the features and details of entrances, porches and balconies of contributing properties shall conserve the legibility of the primary structure's architectural style and typology.

+(a) Historic wood railings, balustrades and columns that are part of entrances, porches, and balconies that reflect the architectural character of the contributing property should be conserved, where they exist. (b) Alterations to entrances or porches of contributing properties to increase accessibility should conserve the legibility of the property's architectural style where possible to minimize the impact to the District's cultural heritage value and attributes.

-- (b) Alterations to entrances or porches of contributing properties to increase accessibility should conserve the legibility of the property's architectural style where possible to minimize the impact to the District's cultural heritage value and attributes. - 6.11.2 Damaged or deteriorated entrance, porch, and balcony features on contributing properties should be repaired rather than replaced. - (a) Any application to replace an entrance, porch, or balcony feature due to deterioration may require the submission of a letter or documentation from a qualified person who can demonstrate experience related to the required work, to the satisfaction of Heritage Planning. - 6.11.3 New entrances, porches and balconies on contributing properties shall be physically and visually compatible with the District's cultural heritage value and heritage attributes. - (a) Contemporary design and materials may be used for new entrances, porches, and balconies. - (b) New entrances, including secondary entrances and basement entrances, may be permitted and should be placed to minimize their visual and physical impact on the primary façade where possible. - 6.11.4 Where zoning permits commercial use, the removal of entrance and porch features of House-form and Converted House-form buildings on contributing properties to accommodate commercial activity may be permitted.
+6.11.2 Damaged or deteriorated entrance, porch, and balcony features on contributing properties should be repaired rather than replaced.

+(a) Any application to replace an entrance, porch, or balcony feature due to deterioration may require the submission of a letter or documentation from a qualified person who can demonstrate experience related to the required work, to the satisfaction of Heritage Planning.

+6.11.3 New entrances, porches and balconies on contributing properties shall be physically and visually complementary to the District's cultural heritage value and heritage attributes.

+- (a) Contemporary design and materials may be used for new entrances, porches, and balconies. - (b) New entrances, including secondary entrances and basement entrances, may be permitted and should be placed to minimize their visual and physical impact on the primary façade where possible.

+6.11.4 Where zoning permits commercial use, the removal of entrance and porch features of House-form and Converted House-form buildings on contributing properties to accommodate commercial activity may be permitted.